xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 When you’re tired of pursuing happiness, it is no longer serving you well.
 Resetting your mind to zero will be helpful.

-Saying goodbye to happiness does not mean that you will instantly feel sad either.
-It works similarly to how you typically won’t feel good right after crying over something that's making you sad.
+"Goodbye Happiness" might seem like a negative scenario, as if we are giving up on happiness and that sadness takes over.
+But that's totally not the case!
+Saying goodbye to happiness does not mean that you will immediately feel sad.
+It works similarly to how you typically won’t feel "happy" right after crying over something that's making you sad.
 You will just be in a neutral mood, cleared of whatever emotion that was occupying you.
 Reset to a balanced state.

-Feel that instant relief.
-You do not have to answer for happiness nor do you have to be in a rush to fulfill something.
+Feel that instant relief - you no longer have to answer for happiness nor do you have to be in a rush to fulfill something.
 Just do you, at your own pace.

 ![person lying on grass](https://images.pexels.com/photos/90440/pexels-photo-90440.jpeg)